I have a history with vacuums.

 The first time this type of vacuum goes about its business, it will behave more-or-less like the navigation described above.
 After that, it has captured a map of your home in its onboard software and that’s where things get interesting – and faster.

-Once the robot knows the basic layout of your home, it will begin to vacuum floors in a regular back-and-forth motion (sometimes referred to as an S-pattern) until it has reached the end of the room, then it will switch to another room and repeat the process until all of your designated floors are clean.
+Once the robot knows the basic layout of your home, it will begin to vacuum floors in a regular back-and-forth motion until it has reached the end of the room, then it will switch to another room and repeat the process until all of your designated floors are clean.

 After researching robot vacuums (and watching way too many Vacuum Wars videos) I decided that this type of navigation was the best option for us.